dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

-A geo-social layer is something that affects people (social) at a given location (Geo).
+A geo-social layer is something that affects **people** (social) at a given **location** (Geo).
 A simple example is the governing body of an area, including all of the legislation.
 Another example is the customs and culture of a group of people.

+The geo-social layers apt to be improved by web 4 are those which involve people collaborating; government/legislation, food and water management, community projects, educat

 ## Geographic Stratification